JupiterOne/sdk/docs/integrations/development_guide.md

 ## **Developing the integration**

-In this guide, we will create a small integration with [DigitalOcean](https://digitalocean.com) using examples that can be applied to the integration you are building.
+In this guide, we will create a small integration with [DigitalOcean](https://digitalocean.com) using examples which you can apply to the integration you are building.

 ### **Integration configuration**